Dutch Oven Pot Roast

 • Put the meat back in the pot.
 Add in the rosemary, thyme and bay leaf.
 Bring to a boil.
 Cover and bake for 1.5 hours in the preheated oven.

 • Remove from the oven and add the carrots and potatoes.
 Add a pinch of salt and pepper too, sometimes I'll add garlic or onion powder as well.
 Cover again and return to the oven.
 Cook for 2 hours more until the meat is tender and falls apart.
+Check the roast at the 2 1/2 hour mark for doneness, sometimes it might be done a little early.

 Video